Stimson-Center/stimson-web-scraper/README.md

 ```bash
    unzip chromedriver_mac64.zip
 ```
-* copy the file to a directory or folder in the terminal window search path
+* copy the file to a directory or folder in the terminal window's search path

+For example:
 ```bash
    cp -p chromedriver /usr/local/bin/
 ```

-For example:
 ## get project source code

 ```bash